Professional, Inclusive, Engaged, Researched-Informed page

 Engaged Teaching

-• Demonstrated reflective teaching practice, including through the regular revision of courses in content and pedagogy.
+Engaged teachers have a "demonstrated reflective teaching practice, including through the regular revision of courses in content and pedagogy."

 For example, UO instructors might: